mverseanalysis/mverse/README.md

 # mverse

-_mverse_ is an extension to multiverse package which allows users perform to create explorable multiverse analysis in R. This extension provides user friendly abstraction and a set of examples for researchers, educators, and students in statistics.
+_mverse_ is an extension to multiverse package which allows users create explorable multiverse analysis in R. This extension provides user friendly abstraction and a set of examples for researchers, educators, and students in statistics.